dotnet/BenchmarkDotNet/README.md

 List<int> list = new List<int> { 1, 2, 3, 4, 5 };
 ```

-If you create a big list (with millions of elements), then you will also measure efficiency of the CPU cache because you will have big amount of http://en.wikipedia.org/wiki/CPU_cache#Cache_miss[cache miss] during the calculation.
+If you create a big list (with millions of elements), then you will also measure efficiency of the CPU cache because you will have big amount of [cache miss](http://en.wikipedia.org/wiki/CPU_cache#Cache_miss) during the calculation.

 * **Power settings and other applications**